benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 separately.</p>
 </div>

-<p>As early as 2012 <a href="https://lwn.net/Articles/520047/">LWN
+<p>As early as 2012, <a href="https://lwn.net/Articles/520047/">LWN
 wrote</a> about how it wasn't looking good for DNT: advertising groups were pushing back (unsurprisingly), and there was no legal definition of how the header should be interpreted.
-In addition, Microsoft's decision in May 2012 to <a href="https://docs.microsoft.com/en-us/archive/blogs/microsoft_on_the_issues/advancing-consumer-trust-and-privacy-internet-explorer-in-windows-8">enable the header by default</a> in Internet Explorer 10 backfired, as DNT had always been intended as to be a deliberate choice made by the consumer.
-Roy Fielding from Apache even committed a <a href="https://github.com/apache/httpd/commit/a381ff35fa4d50a5f7b9f64300dfd98859dee8d0">change</a>
+In addition, Microsoft's decision in May 2012 to <a href="https://docs.microsoft.com/en-us/archive/blogs/microsoft_on_the_issues/advancing-consumer-trust-and-privacy-internet-explorer-in-windows-8">enable the header by default</a> in Internet Explorer 10 backfired, as DNT had always been intended to indicate a deliberate choice made by the consumer.
+Roy Fielding even committed a <a href="https://github.com/apache/httpd/commit/a381ff35fa4d50a5f7b9f64300dfd98859dee8d0">change</a>
-to un-set the DNT header if the request was coming from Internet Explorer 10 &mdash; possibly setting a record for the number of comments on a GitHub commit.
+to unset the DNT header in the Apache web server if the request was coming from Internet Explorer 10 &mdash; possibly setting a record for the number of comments on a GitHub commit.
 Even though Microsoft finally <a href="https://blogs.microsoft.com/on-the-issues/2015/04/03/an-update-on-microsofts-approach-to-do-not-track/">removed